National Certificate in Beauty Services (Cosmetology) (Level 3)

 At the completion of your study you could gain employment selling cosmetics and toiletries in department stores, as a retail assistant on a cosmetics counter, or in retail sales.

 Toi Ohomai Institute of Technology PathwaysCertificate in Beautician and Cosmetology (Level 4)

 Certificate in Beauty Therapy (Body Therapy & Electrology) (Level 5)

-- You are more likely to succeed on this programme if you have achieved at least 10 credits in literacy (English) and 10 credits in numeracy (Maths) towards NCEA Level 1, or successfully completed Te Timatanga Certificate in Tertiary Study Level 2.
+- You are more likely to succeed on this course if you have achieved at least 10 credits in literacy (English) and 10 credits in numeracy (Maths) towards NCEA Level 1, or successfully completed Te Timatanga Certificate in Tertiary Study Level 2.
 Biology is also a preferred NCEA subject.